genuine-linux/genuine/README.md

 ##[Genuine] (http://genuine-linux.github.io/genuine)

-Genuine GNU/Linux is a free operating system for your devices.
+**Genuine GNU/Linux** is a free operating system for your devices.

-An operating system is the set of basic programs and utilities that make your devices run.
+An Operating System is the set of basic programs and utilities that make your devices run.

 ###Genuine Releases

- * Release Candidate 01.14.04: has not been released yet.
+ * **Release Candidate 01.14.04**: _has not been released yet_.

 ###Getting Started